-THIS RESTRICTED STOCK AWARD AGREEMENT (this "Agreement"), is entered into as of the 1st day of October, 2004, by and between WMG Parent Corp., a Delaware corporation ("Parent"), and Paul-Rene Albertini (the "Executive").
+THIS RESTRICTED STOCK AWARD AGREEMENT (this "Agreement"), is entered into on January 28, 2005, by and between WMG Parent Corp., a Delaware corporation ("Parent"), and David H. Johnson (the "Executive").
 Capitalized terms used herein and not otherwise defined shall have the respective meanings set forth in the "Employment Agreement" (as defined herein).